 In the formula C is the hypotenuse.
 A and B are the 2 shortest sides that are directly connected to the right angle of 90 degrees.

 You can use the Hypotenuse Calculator to quickly calculate the Hypotenuse of your triangle, where you only have to enter the length of the two shortest sides.

 Frequently Asked Questions

-The formula to calculate the hypotenuse is "c = √(a² + b²)" where C is the hypotenuse.
-The formula only works for triangles that are right angled (angle of 90 degrees).
+The formula to calculate the hypotenuse of a right triangle is c = √(a² + b²).
+In the formula C is the hypotenuse and A & B the short sides of the triangle.
+The formula only works for triangles that are right-angled (angle of 90 degrees).